Learn more about Jon:

 “District 25 is one big community.
 We all play for the same team.
 That’s why I avoid the personal attacks and divisive politics that stain government.
 I go to Pierre and act with principle and civility so that we build our community up without tearing our neighbors down.”

-Jon lives in Dell Rapids with is wife Sheila and their four children; William, Garret, Lily, and Jude.
+Jon lives in Dell Rapids with is wife Sheila and their five children; William, Garret, Lily, Jude, and Hope.
 Jon holds deeply to his faith, loves his family and friends, and always tries to be there when a neighbor asks for a hand.

 Jon was born in Yankton, South Dakota.
 When he was six years old, Jon’s dad passed away.
 Six years later, Jon’s mom remarried and his family moved to Dell Rapids where he grew up along with his two sisters.